CriticalSolution/HaversineDistance-Bearing-NextCoordinations/README.md

 # HaversineDistance-Bearing-NextCoordinations
 The distance, the bearing using two coordinates, or next coordinates position can be find.

+I used Haversine formula for calculation of distance, a great circle arc which take from start to end, used for calculation of bearing and next position (destination position) calculates using initial position, bearing and distance a great circle arc.

+I implimented 3 known formula for this project.

 # How to test

 1. Make new object